Last Updated on July 7, 2023

 That said, the fluffy, long coat of the French Bulldog is not recognized in the breed standard of the American Kennel Club (AKC), and thus these dogs are not eligible to compete in the conformation show ring or be registered.
 They are however becoming more and more popular companion pets.

-If you are wondering if the French Bulldog is the right pet for you, be sure to read our article on French Bulldogs here to discover everything you need to know about this breed.
+If you are wondering if this is the right pet for you, be sure to read our article on French Bulldogs here to discover everything you need to know about this breed.

 What Does a Fluffy French Bulldog Look Like?